silene/remake/README.md

 named <b>Remakefile</b>.
 It contains rules with a <em>make</em>-like
 syntax:

-	target1 target2 ... : dependency1 dependency2 ...
+	target1 target2 ... : prerequisite1 prerequisite2 ...
 		shell script
 		that builds
 		the targets

-A target is known to be up-to-date if all its dependencies are.
-If it has no known dependencies yet the file already exits, it is assumed to be up-to-date.
+A target is known to be up-to-date if all its prerequisites are.
+If it has no known prerequisites yet the file already exits, it is assumed to be up-to-date.
 Obsolete targets are rebuilt thanks to the shell script provided by the rule.

 As with <b>redo</b>, <b>remake</b> supports dynamic dependencies in addition to these static dependencies.
 Whenever a script executes
-<tt>remake dependency4 dependency5 ...</tt>, these dependencies are
+<tt>remake prerequisite4 prerequisite5 ...</tt>, these prerequisites are
 rebuilt if they are obsolete.
 (So <b>remake</b> acts like
 <b>redo-ifchange</b>.)
-Moreover, these dependencies are stored in file
+Moreover, all the dependencies are stored in file
 <b>.remake</b> so that they are remembered in subsequent runs.
 Note that
 dynamic dependencies from previous runs are only used to decide whether a target is obsolete; they are not automatically rebuilt when they are